A Suicide Bomber Driving An Ambulance Has Killed Dozens Of People In Kabul

 Advertisement

 The explosion happened near the old Interior Ministry building, a government spokesperson told AFP.
-The European Union and the High Peace Council also have offices in the area, close to the Swedish, Indonesian and Indian embassies.
+The European Union and the High Peace Council also have offices in the area, close to the Swedish, Indonesian, and Indian embassies.

-A police officer told local journalist Bilal Sarwary that he had "picked up a number of dead bodies".
+A police officer told local journalist Bilal Sarwary that he had "picked up a number of dead bodies."

-The Taliban claimed responsibility for the attack, which comes less than a week after the group's militants killed 22 people in a Kabul's luxury Intercontinental Hotel.
+The Taliban claimed responsibility for the attack, which comes less than a week after the group killed 22 people in Kabul's luxury Intercontinental Hotel and three days after ISIS militants stormed Save the Children's offices in Jalalabad, killing two people.

+President Donald Trump condemned what he said was a "despicable car bombing attack."

+"This murderous attack renews our resolve and that of our Afghan partners.
+The Taliban’s cruelty will not prevail," he said.

 Contact Hazel Shearing at hazel.shearing@buzzfeed.com.